New Jersey Town Restricts Streets From Commuters To Stop Waze Traffic Nightmare

 In the past, Zeigler says about 4,000 cars would enter Leonia during morning and evening rush hour.
 Almost overnight, that number tripled.

-"When there's a tie up at the bridge, what we found was that number increased to 12,000 vehicles," he says.
+"When there's a tie-up at the bridge, what we found was that number increased to 12,000 vehicles," he says.

-After receiving no help from the Port Authority of New York & New Jersey — the agency that regulates the George Washington Bridge — and the state and county governments, the town decided to take matters into its own hands, Zeigler says.
+After receiving no help from the Port Authority of New York & New Jersey — the agency that oversees the George Washington Bridge — and the state and county governments, the town decided to take matters into its own hands, Zeigler says.
 Residents and town employees were issued yellow tags to hang in their vehicles.

 "It's basically all or nothing," Tom Rowe, Leonia's police chief, told The New York Times.
 "It's a very extreme measure for very extreme traffic.
 Would I prefer not to do this?
 Of course."

-But not everyone who drives through North Jersey is happy about the new rule, which is now entangled in lawsuits.
-Attorney Jaqueline Rosa, who filed one lawsuit challenging the ordinance, told The Record that the restrictions are pushing traffic into neighboring towns.
+Many who drive through North Jersey are not happy about the new rule, which is now entangled in lawsuits.
+Attorney Jacqueline Rosa, who filed one lawsuit challenging the ordinance, told The Record in Bergen County that the restrictions are pushing traffic into neighboring towns.

 "If every town did what Leonia did, it would be absolutely ridiculous," she said.
 "Every single person would have to use a highway to get anywhere."

-In February, a protest was held claiming it hurt local businesses, and now both sides are arguing over who has jurisdiction over local streets.
+In February, protesters said the restrictions hurt local businesses, and now there is argument over who has jurisdiction over local streets.

-"We told them in March, Leonia and Weehawken, that they didn't have the authority to do that the way in which they did that," Attorney General Gurbir Grewal said last week.
+"We told them in March, Leonia and Weehawken, that they didn't have the authority to do that the way in which they did that," Grewal said last week.

 Across the country, local residents in high-traffic areas are aggravated by similar problems.
-A city councilman in Los Angeles is urging the city to take legal action against Waze because of safety concerns.
+A city council member in Los Angeles is urging the city to take legal action against Waze because of safety concerns.
 Others, like one resident in Takoma Park, Md., have resorted to faking car accidents in order to confuse Waze's algorithm.

-Zeigler concedes that traffic will always be an issue in Leonia, explaining that this initiative was never about reducing overall traffic.
+Zeigler concedes that traffic will always be a problem in Leonia, explaining that this initiative was never about reducing overall traffic.
 He says the flood of distracted drivers on side streets during times when children are walking to and from school also posed safety concerns.

 "We are a municipality that exists 20 minutes from Midtown Manhattan.
 We're going to have a lot of traffic," Zeigler says.
 "So this isn't about reducing traffic.
 It's about redirecting commuter traffic to where it belongs, either staying on the highway or on one of our main streets.
 And that's exactly what this has done."